-Next-generation sequencing of the PCR products is used to identify DNA sequences specific to previously identified clonal rearrangements detected at diagnosis.
+Next-generation sequencing of the PCR products is used to identify and track TRG and/or TRB clonal frequencies that were previously identified.
+Share clonal rearrangements detected at diagnosis.
 Bioinformatics tools facilitate the detection of these specific sequences present at MRD levels up to 1 x 10-6 with sufficient DNA input.
 The assay typically requires a sample taken at diagnosis as well as the post-treatment follow-up samples.
-If the patient has previously been tested by LabPMM for TRG clonality, no diagnostic sample is needed.
+If the patient has previously been tested by LabPMM for clonality, no diagnostic sample is needed.